DevExpress-Examples/winforms-checked-combobox-with-images/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# WinForms Checked ComboBox - Show images in the edit box and dropdown window
+# WinForms Checked ComboBox - Show images in the edit box and drop-down window

 In this example, the [CheckedComboBoxEdit](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.CheckedComboBoxEdit) is bound to a data source.
-The examples creates a custom editor (`CheckedImageComboBoxEdit`) that can display images in the edit box and dropdown window.
+The example creates a custom editor (`CheckedImageComboBoxEdit`) that can display images in the edit box and drop-down window.

-* To show images in the dropdown window, use the [Properties.ImageMember](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.BaseImageListBoxControl.ImageMember) property to specify the name of a data field with images (`Image` objects or a byte array).
+* To show images in the drop-down window, use the [Properties.ImageMember](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.BaseImageListBoxControl.ImageMember) property to specify the name of the data field with images (`Image` objects or a byte array).
 * Enable the `RepositoryItemCheckedImageComboBoxEdit.ShowImagesInEditBox` option to display images in the edit box.

 ![WinForms Checked Combobox - Show images in the edit box and dropdown window](https://raw.githubusercontent.com/DevExpress-Examples/winforms-checked-combobox-with-images/13.1.4%2B/media/winforms-checked-combobox-with-images.png)